madeleine2086/pp5front/README.md

 ## Introduction

-..... is a frontend React.js project that runs on Heroku.
+BOOKtagram is a frontend React.js project that runs on Heroku.

 This app allows users to view uploaded photos ....
-Once registered, logged user can create, edit, add and delete posts, add, edit and delete comments and ... from the frontend.
+Once registered, logged user can create, edit, add and delete posts, add, edit and delete comments and their own book reviews from the frontend.

-A live version of the website can be found <a>here</a>
+A live version of the website can be found <a href="https://pp5front-c44116638555.herokuapp.com/" target="_blank">here.</a>

-The backend API repository for ..... can be found <a href="https://github.com/madeleine2086/pp5-backend/" target="_blank">here</a>
+The backend API repository for BOOKtagram can be found <a href="https://github.com/madeleine2086/pp5-backend/" target="_blank">here.</a>

 <br />